alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 ---
 layout: post
-title:  "My Machine Learning Notebook - Part 2 (Regression)"
+title:  "Simple and Multiple Linear Regression"
 date:   2017-03-25 14:15:16 +0200
 categories: Machine Learning
 ---
-This is the second part of my Machine Learning notebook, following the Udemy course "Machine Learning A-Z™: Hands-On Python & R".
+This is the second part of my Machine Learning notebook.
+It talks about simple and multiple linear regression, as well as polynomial regression as a special case of multiple linear regression.
+It provides several methods for doing regression, both with library functions as well as implementing the algorithms from scratch.

 ### Simple Linear Regression With Plot